danielsularea/lily.work/blog/_posts/2014-10-31-the-usual-suspects-screenplay-book.md

 title:  The Usual Suspects in Print
 ---

-My friend turned 21 two weeks back and while we threw him a worthy celebration, I wanted to give him a more memorable gift for such a milestone in his life.
-So in the effort to immortalize his favorite film of all time, I printed a 160-page book of the movie screenplay courtesy of the Cornell Store [Espresso Book Machine][espresso]{:target="_blank"}.
+My friend turned 21 two weeks back and to immortalize his favorite film of all time, I designed and printed The Usual Suspects screenplay into a 160-page book.
 Here are a selected few of my favorite spreads.

-{% include figure.html
-  url="/assets/img/usualsuspects/cover.jpg"
-  alt="Cover to The Usual Suspect screenplay book" %}

-{% include figure.html
-  url="/assets/img/usualsuspects/img2.jpg"
-  alt="Spread of Verbal smoking" %}

 {% include figure.html
   url="/assets/img/usualsuspects/img3.jpg"